You want smart political talk without the meltdowns?

 And I will say this very early into President Trump's term, his third week, is that this midterm election in 2026 is going to be critical.

-But what Pam Bondy and and she's come on under fire today, but she did everything she said she was gonna do.
+But what Pam Bondi, and she's come under fire today, but she did everything she said she was going to do.

 She'll be on Hannity tonight on TV.

-You know, she's gonna fight the weaponization of justice.
+You know, she's going to fight the weaponization of justice.

-She's gonna work with the Department of Homeland Security to eliminate drug cartels in our country.
+She's going to work with the Department of Homeland Security to eliminate drug cartels in our country.

-That would include terrorists and and murderers and rapists.
+That would include terrorists and murderers and rapists.

-You're gonna find them and they're gonna they're gonna pay the ultimate penalty.
+You're going to find them, and they're going to pay the ultimate penalty.

-If you're gonna aid Nibetan law breaking, which Christopher Ray and Merrick Garland allowed to have happen under their watch, then there needs to be a price to be paid.
+If you're going to aid Nibet in lawbreaking, which Christopher Wray and Merrick Garland allowed to have happen under their watch, then there needs to be a price to be paid.

 I'm telling you, she's the real deal.

-Pam Bondi is is gonna go in and she's gonna clean this place up, and we're gonna be better off for it.
+Pam Bondi is going to go in and she's going to clean this place up and we're going to be better off for it.

-You know, they we we didn't have equal justice or application of our laws as an example.
+You know, we didn't have equal justice or application of our laws.

 There was no raids on any of their locations, and they treated Donald Trump differently.